brandur/sorg/content/drafts/redis-cluster.md

-deterministic -- operations are always executed against the server which the client is immediately talking to, and because on the whole slots will rarely be moving around, on average using Redis Cluster will have a negligible performance disadvantage compared to a single raw Redis node.
+deterministic -- operations are always executed against the server which the client is immediately talking to, and because on the whole slots will rarely be moving around, the extra coordination overhead is generally negligible.

-### Client behavior (#client-behavior)
+### How a client executes requests (#client)

-The major additions required to a Redis client to build in Redis Cluster support are the key hashing algorithm and a scheme to maintain a mapping of slots to nodes so that it knows where to dispatch commands.
+Redis clients need a few extra features to support Redis Cluster, with the most important ones being support for the key hashing algorithm, and a scheme to maintain slot to node mappings so that they know where to dispatch commands.

 Generally, a client will operate like this:

-1. On startup, connect to a node and get a mapping table with `CLUSTER LIST`.
+1. On startup, connect to a node and get a mapping table with `CLUSTER NODES`.
 2. Execute commands normally, targeting servers according to key slot and slot mapping.
 3. If `MOVED` is received, return to 1.

-An optimization for a multi-threaded client is for it to merely mark the mappings table dirty when receiving `MOVED`, and to have any given thread redirect a command to the server address in the `MOVED` response.
-In practice, even while rebalancing, _most_ slots won't be moving, so this allows _most_ commands to continue executing normally while a background thread issues `CLUSTER LIST` (TODO), waits on the response, and refreshes the client's mappings asynchronously.
+A multi-threaded client can be optimized by having it merely mark the mappings table dirty when receiving `MOVED`, and have threads executing commands follow `MOVED` responses with new targets while a background thread refreshes the master slot to node mappings asynchronously.
+In practice, even while rebalancing the likelihood is that most slots won't be moving, so this model allows most commands to continue executing with no overhead.

 ### Localizing multi-key operations with hash tags (#hash-tags)